powerhousepro69/videoinfox/readme.md

      - Resume to start the last video that was playing on quit.

      - Playlist Find to search all playlists.
-         Find and play videos without needing to know the files location.
+         Find and play videos or add videos to a playlist without needing to know the files location.

 <br />